MoanaZulu/airbnb-clone-project/README.md

 Database optimization: Improves performance by caching frequent queries, indexing key fields, and analyzing usage patterns.

 ## API security
--Open API (SWAGGER)
+APIs act as the gateway between frontend and backend, and must be protected to prevent unauthorized access.
+This project uses..
--GraphQL SDL
+-OpenAPI (Swagger): Interactive documentation and schema validation -GraphQL SDL: Schema definition for secure query control -RAML / API Blueprint: Optional formats for structured API design -Postman Collections: For testing and sharing API workflows

--R A M L
+##Security measures include:
--API blueprint
+-Token-based authentication
--Postman collections
+-Rate limiting and input validation
-API are a form of gateway between frontend and backend, security is a need because without it, attackers could expoit endpoints to access user data.
-API makes it harder for attackers to access this data and only authoried requests are processed.
+-Role-based access control

-CI/CD pipeline
+-HTTPS enforcement and CORS policies

-CI is the practice of automatically testing and integrating code changes into a shared repository.
+## CI/CD pipelines
-CD takes it a step further by automatically deploying those tested changes to a staging or production environment.
+CI (Continuous Integration) is the practice of automatically testing and integrating code changes into a shared repository.
-They matter because of
+CD (Continuous Delivery/Deployment) takes it a step further by automatically deploying those tested changes to a staging or production environment.

--speed and efficiency
+## Benefits
--consistency
+-Speed and efficiency
--confidence
+-Consistency across environments
-Pipelines are crucial because they automate and streamline the entire development lifecycle—from writing code to testing, deploying, and monitoring it.
+-Confidence in every release

--Github Actions
+## Tools used
--Jekins
+-GitHub Actions
--Github CI/CD
+-Jenkins
 -CircleCI
-Travis CI
+-Travis CI
--Docker+ Docker compose
+-Docker + Docker Compose
--Heroku pipelines
+-Heroku Pipelines